 MACARIINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-These Caterpillars are brown.
-The caterpillars are loopers, having most prolegs missing.
+These Caterpillars are loopers, having most prolegs missing.
 The caterpillars are initially green with yellow between the segments.

-The adult moths are also brown, with a variable dark band across each forewing and/or sometimes dark brown spots on each wing.
+The adult moths are greyish-brown, sometimes with a dark band across each forewing and/or sometimes dark brown spots on each wing.
 The wingspan is about 3 cms.

 The eggs are oval and pale green, and covered in white pimples.